-Nikolas K. Gvosdev is a professor of national security studies at the U.S. Naval War College.
+Nikolas K. Gvosdev is Jerome E. Levy Chair of Economic Geography and National Security at the U.S. Naval War College.

 He was the Editor of The National Interest magazine and a Senior Fellow of Strategic Studies at The Nixon Center in Washington, DC.
 He is currently a senior editor at The National Interest.